JamesHickers/LibreWatch/README.md

 ---

-## 🔐 Privacy & Data Handling
+## 🔐 Privacy & External Services

 LibreWatch is designed to minimize unnecessary tracking and telemetry where the implementation can control it.

-However, LibreWatch **cannot control external services**.
+However, some functionality necessarily involves external services.

-Depending on configuration and functionality, requests may be made to:
+Depending on configuration and enabled features, requests may be made to:

 * ▶️ YouTube
 * 🛡️ SponsorBlock
 * 🧹 ClearURLs resources
 * 📦 CDN providers
 * 👥 Room/synchronization services
-* 🌐 Configured external endpoints
+* 🌐 Other configured external endpoints

+The privacy practices, availability, logging, and security of those services are outside the control of LibreWatch.

 > [!IMPORTANT]
-> **Using LibreWatch does not make YouTube or other external services private.**
+> **LibreWatch is not an anonymity system.**
 >
-> External providers may collect IP addresses, request information, cookies, device information, or other telemetry according to their own policies.

-LibreWatch should therefore be considered a **privacy-conscious interface**, not an anonymity system.
+> Using LibreWatch does not prevent YouTube or other external services from receiving information about requests made to them.
+>
+> Users deploying their own instance should review the configured endpoints and understand what information is sent to each service.

 ---

-## 🔒 Security

-Community maintainers recommend reviewing:
+## 🛡️ Deployment Considerations

+Before deploying LibreWatch, particularly for a public or production instance, review:

 * 🌐 Network endpoints
 * 📦 JavaScript dependencies
-* 🔑 Authentication mechanisms
-* 💾 Local storage
+* 💾 Local storage behavior
 * 🍪 Cookies
 * 📡 Room synchronization
 * 🔗 External URLs
 * 🧩 Third-party integrations

-Do not assume that a community release has undergone the same security review as official Krynet software.

-> [!CAUTION]
-> **Krynet Community does not follow the same security or quality practices as Krynet, LLC.**
->
-> LibreWatch is independently maintained.
+* ⚙️ Server configuration
+* 🔐 Any authentication added by the deployment

+LibreWatch is designed to be self-hostable, but the security of a deployment ultimately depends on how it is configured and exposed.

 ---